Removing Eyelash Extensions at Home? How to Do It Without Lash Loss

 Get an eyelash extension remover

-If you got your lashes done in another city or your lash technician insists on charging exorbitant fees for lash removal, a super easy option to remove extensions at home is to simply pick up a bottle of eyelash extension remover.
+If you got your lashes done in another city or your lash technician insists on charging exorbitant fees for lash removal, a super easy option to remove eyelash extensions at home is to simply order a bottle of eyelash extension remover.

 Blink Gel Remover is hands down the most effective for the job – it’ll easily take professional eyelash extensions off in a matter of minutes without damaging your natural lashes.

-If your lash technician did a sloppy job or used way too much glue, you might prefer to saturate a cotton pad with the remover and place it on your lashes – eyes closed tight – so it can sit for a few minutes.
+Note: If your lash technician did a particularly sloppy glue job or used way too much glue, you might prefer to saturate a cotton pad with the remover and place it on your lashes – eyes closed tight – so it can sit for a few minutes.
 Voila!
 Extensions removed 🙂

-If you simply have a few stragglers you want to take care of and don’t want to get the eyelash extension remover, you can manually remove lashes on your own without solvents or removers.
+If you simply have a few stragglers you want to take care of and don’t want to get the eyelash extension remover, you can manually remove eyelash extensions at home without solvents or removers.

 Okay, let’s get started removing the last few stragglers!